s0urav6529/softcopy-note/README.md

     docker run --name dockertest-container-v2 -p 5501:8000 --rm -v /home/sourav/dockertest:/app dockertest-image:v2

-Here --rm remove the current container and create a new container, -v is volumn & /home/sourav/dockertest is the root path of 'index.js' file & '/app' is the working directory.
+Here --rm remove the current container and create a new container -v is volumn
+'/home/sourav/dockertest' is the root path of 'index.js' file '/app' is the working directory.

 # Ubuntu installation 🔗